NormanLo4319/DS612_Data_Mining_with_Business_Applications_R/README.md

 ## Course Outline
 ### Introduction to R:
 ---
-In this lab, we introduce some simple R commands.
+In this lab, we introduce some simple R commands and R-studio environment.
 The best way to learn a new language is to try it out.
 R can be downloaded from [here](http://cran.r-project.org/)

 Learning Objectives:
 1. Learning how to find and set your working directory on your machine.